ChromiumOS-Guy/SuperPatcherGSI/README.md

   -s SLOT, --SLOT SLOT  number of slots on the device can only be 1 (A) or 2 (A/B)
 ```

+### Known Issues:
+1. SuperPatcherGSI (on windows) breaks if inputed any dir outside of C: drive

 ### lpmake errors:
 lpmake has no documentation (that I have heard of) except this one page here (https://android.googlesource.com/platform/system/extras/+/master/partition_tools/)